accesscode-2-1/kitkat/unit-1/week-2.md

 ### Think piece discussion (team leader has prepared answers and guides discussion)

-* What are 2 things you took from this think piece?
+* What are 2 things you took from this think piece?<br>
-The tech field pays well.
-It pays especially well for people who show initiative and creativity.
-Tech can be used to make meaningful changes in the world through attempting to solve issues that are important to us and many others.
+1. The idea of think more positive and thinking less negative has been repeated during the think pieces, which is great since it will help us program ourselves to do so.
+2. The need of more examples how to be more positive

-* How does this think piece relate to access code?
+* How does this think piece relate to access code? <br>
-It shows a very clear example of the type of change that learning to code can bring about in a person's life.
+The article reminds AccessCoders to think more positive about their code and understand that if failed, they can encourage themselves to change it

 ### TODOs

-Get the whole pod comfortable with the bootcamp material by the assessment next week.
+-Get the whole pod comfortable with the bootcamp material by the assessment next week. <br>
+-Have instructors be more hands on because majority of the students are not understanding the concepts of building an app through reading documentation.

 ### Extra comments / Anything you want your program managers to know

 ### Next Week

 * Next Week’s think piece:
-* Next Week’s team leader: Luke Lee
+* Next Week’s team leader: Vanice Yee